M0TGN/Morse-Tutor/README.md

 This sketch should achieve the following requirements :

-  1. Generate either numbers, letters or mixed - switched selection.
+  1. Generate either numbers, letters, special characters or mixed - switched selection.
   2. Variable speed based on Variable resistor (WPM) between 8 and 34 WPM
   3. Generate 5 chars groups
   4. Allow a variable gap based on Variable Resistor between 0.5 and 4 seconds